Export

 Using the Scenes filter, you can control which scenes to include in the export.
 If a scene is not included in the "Scenes" filter, it will never be included, even if a custom filter matches a shot inside.

-Using the Add Filter button, you can add a Custom Filter for any multi-select or single-select attribute.
+Using the Add filter button, you can add a Custom filter for any multi-select or single-select attribute.
 You can then select a list of values that qualify for that filter.
 If you add a second filter, every shot/scene has to pass both the first and the second filter.

 Example

-We then add all the following filters:
+We then add these filters:

 By setting the "Scenes" filter to "1, 3" - scene 2 and its shots will never be included.
 Scenes 1 and 3 could be included if all other filters pass.